Summary of Significant Accounting Policies

 Impairment of Long-Lived Assets

-For the years ended December 31, 2020 and 2019, the Company did not identify any event or changes in circumstances that indicated that the carrying values of its restaurant assets were impaired.
+For the year ended December 31, 2018, the Company did not identify any event or changes in circumstances that indicated that the carrying values of its restaurant assets were impaired.
+For the year ended December 31, 2017, the Company recorded impairments, net of related liabilities, of $0.6 million.

 Debt Issuance Costs